mahouboy23/IB-notes/Scope.md

 ## Natural sciences

-Can you think of ways of artistic representation such as paintings, literature or films have shaped the way you think about
+Can you think of ways that artistic representation such as paintings, literature or films have shaped the way you think about particular people events or people